zestia/ember-select-box/README.md

 #### `dropdown`

-The API of the dropdown associated with the select box
+The API of the dropdown associated with the select box, if there is one.

 ## `Option`